Lenddo/python-lenddo/README.md

 - [General Usage](#general-usage)
   - [Example: Requesting one of your client's Lenddo Score](#example-requesting-one-of-your-clients-lenddo-score)
   - [Exceptions and Error Handling] (#exceptions-and-error-handling)
-- [Submitting Applications to Lenddo: Using LenddoClient as a White Label Solution] (#submitting-applications-to-lenddo-using-lenddoclient-as-a-white-label-solution)
+- [Submitting Applications to Lenddo: Using the API Client as a White Label Solution] (#submitting-applications-to-lenddo-using-the-api-client-as-a-white-label-solution)
   - [The PartnerToken API call] (#the-partnertoken-api-call)
     - [Example] (#example)
     - [Errors] (#errors)